 Other centres that you may want to get involved with are the Centre for Legal History, the Edinburgh Centre for Commercial Law, and the Edinburgh Centre for Legal Theory.

-This programme can be taken full-time over one year, or part-time over two years (due to current UKVI regulations, the part-time programme is only available to UK and EU students).
+This programme can be taken full time over one year, or part time over two years subject to visa restrictions.
 It offers a wide range of subjects that deal with various aspects of private law from a comparative perspective, with the possibility of choosing additional courses so as to enable you to tailor the LLM to meet your specific interests.

-Courses shown below are scheduled to run in the 2019/20 academic year and listed below for illustrative purposes.
+Courses shown below are scheduled for the 2023/24 academic year.

 You can select between 80 and 120 credits of the following courses: